 Summary: An overview of the Alooma architecture, including descriptions of the data flow from input, through the Alooma service, to output.

 The basic data flow in Alooma starts with the data source, or "input" (on the left in the diagram above).
-Data goes through the Alooma Service (transformations, encryption, etc.) into Alooma's staging, and from there, gets loaded into the customer's target, or "output".
+Data goes through the Alooma Service (transformations, encryption, etc.) into Alooma's staging, and from there, gets loaded into the customer's target data destination, or "output".